JosephPravin/to-do/README.md

 ## About the application

-This web application is a minified version of tasks/to-do tracking app similar to jira.
+This web application is a minified version of tasks/to-do tracking app similar to trello.
 This has been developed using React and bootstrap for presentation.

 ### Add new user